madMAx43v3r/mmx-node/docs/pooling_protocol.md

 Note:
 Partials should be verfied after a certain delay, for example once the height of the partial has been reached on-chain.
-Partials can be received up to 6 blocks in advance, so waiting until the partial's height has been reached will give 6 blocks security.
+Partials are computed 6 blocks in advance, so waiting until the partial's height has been reached will give 6 blocks security.
+Even in case of a re-org larger than 6 blocks, the chance a partial won't be valid anymore is only ~5%.

 Content-Type: `application/json`